7 Causes of Pain 2 Inches Left of the Belly Button.

 - Sharp or stabbing pain on the left side of your abdomen (in the lower part, to the left of the belly button).
 It is the most common symptom due to the involvement of the sigmoid colon.

-- The pain is usually constant, lasts for days with a gradual increase in its intensity.
+- The pain is usually constant, lasting for days with a gradual increase in intensity.